ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 If a model run is unsuccessful the `work` directory is left untouched to facilitate "run forensics" to determine the cause of the model failure.

-Outputs and restarts are stored in subfolders within the `archive`, subdivided for each internal run.
+Outputs and restarts are stored in subfolders within the `archive`, subdivided for each run of the model.

-Output folders are `outputXXX` and restart folders `restartXXX`, where _XXX_ is the internal run number starting from `000`.
+Output folders are `outputXXX` and restart folders `restartXXX`, where _XXX_ is the run number starting from `000`.

 Model components are separated into subdirectories within the output and restart directories.